Upper School Clubs

 National Spanish Honor Society*

-NSHS seeks to recognize high achievement in the learning of Spanish and promote continuity of interest in Hispanic studies, and help Hispanic communities.
+NSHS seeks to recognize high achievement in the learning of Spanish and to promote continuity of interest in Hispanic studies, and help Hispanic communities.
 It is also their goal to engage in activities within the school community that celebrate and recognize cultural diversity.
-The induction fee is $10.
-Students are also required to complete six service hours for each year of membership
+The induction fee is $10.00.
+Students are also required to complete 6 service hours for each year of membership.

 Prerequisites